EYBlockchain/ZKPChallenge/README.md

 * Various performance improvements can be made to make the contracts more cost efficient such as using trees in place of arrays to hold nullifiers or double spend preventifiers.
 Upcoming iterations of the work will address this.
 * The maximum number of token commitments that the merkle tree currently holds is 256.
 The next iteration will increment this for practical use.
 * The usage of the term 'public dollar tokens' implies that OpsCoin is a stable coin that represents a dollar.
+* Some of the work for fungible token here is inspired by ZCash

 © 2018 EYGS LLP and/or other members of the global Ernst & Young/EY network; pat. pending.